Logan Square, Chicago: Bucktown

 St. Mary of the Angels is one of the three "Polish Cathedrals" located in Bucktown.

 Bucktown is a neighborhood located in the east of the Logan Square community area in Chicago, directly north of Wicker Park, and northwest of the Loop.
-Bucktown gets its name from the large number of goats raised in the neighborhood during the 19th century when it was an integral part of the city's famed Polish Downtown.
+Bucktown gets its name from the large number of goats raised in the neighborhood during the 19th century when it was an integral part of the city's Polish Downtown.
 The original Polish term for the neighborhood was Kozie Prery (Goat Prairie).
 Its boundaries are Fullerton Avenue to the north, Western Avenue to the west, Bloomingdale or North Avenue to the south, and the Kennedy Expressway to the east.
 Bucktown's original boundaries were Fullerton Avenue, Damen Avenue (formerly Robey Street), Armitage Avenue and Western Avenue.

-Bucktown is primarily residential, with a mix of older single family homes, new builds with edgy architecture, and converted industrial loft spaces.
 Horween Leather Company has been on North Elston Avenue in Bucktown since 1920.
 The neighborhood's origins are rooted in the Polish working class, which first began to settle in the area in the 1830s.
 A large influx of Germans began in 1848 and in 1854 led to the establishment of the town of Holstein, which was eventually annexed into Chicago in 1863.
 In the 1890s and 1900s, immigration from Poland, the annexation of Jefferson Township into Chicago and the completion of the Logan Square Branch of the Metropolitan Elevated Lines contributed to the rapid increase in Bucktown's population density.
-Three of the city's most opulent churches designed in the so-called "Polish cathedral style" – St. Hedwig's Church, the former Cathedral of All Saints (now Covenant Presbyterian Church) and St. Mary of the Angels – date from this era.
+Three churches designed in the so-called "Polish cathedral style" – St. Hedwig's Church, the former Cathedral of All Saints (now Covenant Presbyterian Church) and St. Mary of the Angels – date from this era.